KawemeKowa/node-stripe-app/README.md

 STRIPE_PUBLIC_KEY = 'your_public_key'

-#Step 7: To start the express server, run the following
+#Step 7: To start the express server, run the following:

 node server.js